TheovanKraay/cassandra-change-feed/README.md

 ![User Data](/img.PNG?raw=true "user data")

 ## About the code
-The code included in this sample is intended to get you quickly started with a C# application using Cassandra C# driver that connects to Azure Cosmos DB with the Cassandra API.
+The code included in this sample is intended to demonstrate how to interract with the Change Feed API.
+The sample shows the Change Feed being queried iteratively, using the continuation token, which is returned as part of the PagingState.
+The idea of the demo is to show the sample running, while another application (DataGenerator) is writing records to the same table.
+Set DataGenerator as the startup project, run it, then open the solution file again.
+Then, set ChangeFeedSample as the start up project, and run it.
+In each iteration, the Change Feed resumes from the last point at which changes were read.
+This could be used in a streaming or event sourcing scenario.

 ## More information